xiaochuany/blog/docs/posts/2025-12-16-assist_validation.md

 ## Initial context

-Give AI the right context is important for retrieval.
-A good starting point is to provide a 5-tuple
+A good starting point is to provide a 6-tuple to AI:

-(risk type, parameter, model type, data regime, use)
+- jurisdiction
+- risk type
+- parameter
+- portfolio
+- use case
+- approach

-For examplle, (credit risk, PD, IRB, high-default porfolio, pillar 1 capital).
+For examplle, (EU, credit risk, PD, IRB, pillar 1 capital, retail).
+This narrows the scope quite a bit.

 ## Breakdown of constraints by category

 Asking "list all requirements for X per EBA" and hoping to get a comprehensive full coverage one-shot is unrealistic.

-A better approach is to think of any model as a function $f(t, \cdot)$, where we stress the dependance on time.
-Regulatory texts can be translated into some  structural properties of the function, such as
+I find instrumental to think regulatory requirements as constraints on the space of estimators one can choose.
+The idea is to find orthogonal dimensions to categorize these constraints.
+Here is an attempt.

 1. existence
 2. inequalities